Delegation and Exercise of the General Police Power.

 (a) A city shall have power to impose fines and penalties for violation of its ordinances, and may secure injunctions and abatement orders to further insure compliance with its ordinances as provided by this section.

-(b) Except for the types of ordinances listed in subsection (b1) of this section, violation of a city ordinance is a misdemeanor or infraction as provided by G.S.
+(b) Except for the types of ordinances listed in subsection (b1) of this section, violation of a city ordinance may be a misdemeanor or infraction as provided by G.S.
 14-4 only if the city specifies such in the ordinance.
 An ordinance may provide by express statement that the maximum fine, term of imprisonment, or infraction penalty to be imposed for a violation is some amount of money or number of days less than the maximum imposed by G.S.
 14-4.
 Notwithstanding G.S.
 160A-75, no ordinance specifying a criminal penalty may be enacted at the meeting in which it is first introduced.

 (c) An ordinance may provide that violation shall subject the offender to a civil penalty to be recovered by the city in a civil action in the nature of debt if the offender does not pay the penalty within a prescribed period of time after he has been cited for violation of the ordinance.